 For more information about how WCF can help you take care of you, contact us to schedule an appointment.

-There are many benefits to incorporating more vegetables into your diet, such as weight loss or weight maintenance, more energy and better digestion.
-And now, new research suggests that women who eat a high amount of vegetable protein may lower their risk for early menopause and prolong their reproductive function.
+Many benefits exist when incorporating more vegetables into your diet.
+Some benefits include maintaining a healthy weight, more energy, and better digestion.
+Furthermore, new research suggests that women who eat more vegetable protein may lower their risk for early menopause.
+Therefore, prolong your reproductive function by eating vegetables!

-According to Science Daily, researchers at Harvard T.H.
-Chan School of Public Health and the School of Public Health and Health Sciences at UMass Amherst conducted an ongoing study of 116,000 women ages 25 to 45.
+According to Science Daily, researchers conducted an ongoing study of 116,000 women ages 25 to 45.
 Throughout the study, they asked participants to report how often they ate a single serving of 131 foods.
-They found that women had a 16 percent lower risk of early menopause when they ate approximately 6.5 percent of their daily calories as veggie protein compared to women whose intake was at 4 percent of their calories.
+They found that women had a 16 percent lower risk of early menopause when they ate veggie protein.
+Moreover, the veggie protein consisted of approximately 6.5 percent of their daily calorie intake compared to other women whose intake was at 4 percent of their calories.

 - Black Beans